Education: Ph.D., Mathematics, University of Colorado at Boulder, 1991. B.A., Mathematics, Linfield College, 1986, Summa cum Laude.

 "What if there were no hypothetical questions?"
 Stephen Wright.

 Education: 1983, Associate Professor of Mathematics.
 BA, MA University of Oregon; MS, PhD Georgia Institute of Technology

 Dr. Raddatz's main areas of interest are geometry and numerical analysis.
 He has primary responsibility for the departmental offerings in these areas.
 He has taught most of the courses in the department as well as some computer science courses.

 Education: PhD, Mathematics Education, Oregon State Univeristy, 1999, MSEd, Mathematics Education, Western Oregon State College, 1985, BA, Mathematics, Linfield College, 1975 Magna cum laude

 Dr. VanCleave's current interests are in undergraduate mathematics education and mathematics teacher preparation.
 She works with both preservice and inservice teachers.
-Her current research is on student discourse in mathematics classrooms.
+Her recent research is on student discourse in mathematics classrooms.
 The Oregon Mathematics Leadership Institute (OMLI) has provided a perfect venue for pursuing this interest.